compGeom-s23/compGeom-s23.github.io/Projects/P6-VisGraph.md

 line width).
 Let the user enter different start and end positions and re-compute the path.

-All the geometric primitives that you'll need for this project, you've already written them.
+All the geometric primitives that you'll need for this project, you already have them.
 So that part should feel easier.
-The other part is implementing Dijsktra's algorithm.
+The new part is implementing Dijsktra's algorithm.
 In csci2200 we discussed the pseudocode for Dijkstra.
-In this project you have an opportunity to figure out the details.
+In this project you have an opportunity to work through  the details.

 ### Dijkstra's algorithm